Skip to main content

 How does Biktarvy work?

-Bictegravir is from a class of medications called integrase strand transfer inhibitors (INSTIs).
-Emtricitabine and tenofovir alafenamide are from the class of medications called nucleoside reverse transcriptase inhibitors (NRTIs).
+Biktarvy mechanism of action for the active ingredient bictegravir is as an integrase strand transfer inhibitor (INSTI).
+Biktarvy's mechanism of action for the active ingredients emtricitabine and tenofovir alafenamide is as nucleoside reverse transcriptase inhibitors (NRTIs).
 Bictegravir, emtricitabine, and tenofovir are antiviral medicines that stop the HIV virus from multiplying.

 Warnings

-Do not run out of Biktarvy.
-You should refill your prescription or talk to your healthcare provider before your Biktarvy is all gone.
+Do not run out of these tablets.
+Before your tablets are finished, you should refill your prescription or talk to your healthcare provider.

-Do not stop taking this medicine without first talking to your healthcare provider.
+You should not stop taking these tablets without first talking to your doctor.

 Before taking this medicine

-You should not use Biktarvy if you are allergic to antiviral medicines bictegravir, emtricitabine, or tenofovir contained in medicines such as Atripla, Complera, Emtriva, Descovy, Genvoya, Odefsey, Stribild, or Truvada.
+You should not use this medicine if you are allergic to antiviral medicines bictegravir, emtricitabine, or tenofovir contained in medicines such as Atripla, Complera, Emtriva, Descovy, Genvoya, Odefsey, Stribild, or Truvada.

 Some medicines can cause unwanted or dangerous effects when used with Biktarvy, and your doctor may need to change your treatment plan.
 Do not take Biktarvy if you also take a medicine that contains: